Negative body image has some surprising effects. My definition of “body image” is the relationship you have with your body.

 Maybe, for example, you have a similar body shape as your maternal grandmother when she was your age?
 Or muscular legs like your paternal aunt’s?
 Or your great grandfather’s height?
-Your body represents your family’s lineage.
+Your body represents your family’s lineage, weaving the past into the present.
 Thinking of your body that way is kind of cool.

 A conversation about negative body image would be incomplete if we did not talk about diet culture.

 What is diet culture?
 It is the lens through which we evaluate our worth, based on weight.
 Diet culture is the air we breathe, the world we inhabit.
 Often disguised as ‘healthy lifestyle’, ‘clean living’, or ‘being good’, diet culture is a system of beliefs that worships thinness, demonizes certain foods, and equates food and weight with personal worth.

 If you’re like the majority of American girls and women, you chronically diet in order to feel more comfortable/attractive in your body.
 Or you’re planning to diet – on Monday.
 Or you have just come off a diet, temporarily, because it is the weekend.

 Diet culture promises that if you just try hard enough, you will lose weight and be happier.